Ultimate Thai Food: 21 Of The Best Thai Dishes That Blew My Mind

 #10 Pad Thai - The national dish

 Pad Thai is arguably Thailand's most recognisable dish.
 This quick, flavourful rice noodle stir-fry is brimming with popular Thai ingredients like prawns, tofu, egg, peanuts, and lime, complemented by a sweet sauce created from fish sauce, vinegar, sugar and tamarind paste.
-This creates a dish that's the perfect balance of sweet and savoury.
+This creates one of our favourite noodle dishes that's the perfect balance of sweet and savoury.
+Add on some awesome Sriracha sauce for some extra heat.

 #11 Khao Pad - Thai Fried Rice